andre4ik3/sudo-run0/README.md

 ### Login Shell Implementation
 The `-i` option:
-1. Looks up the target user's shell from the system user database
+1. Looks up the target user's shell from the system user database using `getent`
+2. Validates the shell by checking the basename (works on both traditional Unix and NixOS)
-2. Sets `SHELL` environment variable to the target user's shell
+3. Sets `SHELL` environment variable to the target user's shell
-3. Sets `HOME` to the target user's home directory
+4. Sets `HOME` to the target user's home directory
-4. Falls back to `/bin/sh` if target user has no valid shell
+5. Falls back to `/bin/sh` if target user has invalid shell (nologin, false, etc.)

 ## Contributing